knyete/Micropython-scheduler/README.md

 Provided by delay.py.
 Sample code in the pushbutton driver pushbutton.py.

 This driver implements a software retriggerable monostable, akin to a watchdog timer.
 When first instantiated a ``Delay`` object does nothing until its ``trigger`` method is called.
 It then enters a running state until the specified time elapses when it calls the optional callback function and stops running.
 A running ``Delay`` may be retriggered by calling its ``trigger`` method: its time to run is now reset to the passed value.
-In other words, the callback will only be executed if the ``Delay`` is not retriggered before it times out.
+In other words, the callback will only be executed if the ``Delay`` times out before it is retriggered.

 The usual caveats regarding microsheduler time periods applies: if you need millisecond accuracy (or better) use a hardware timer.
 Times can overrun by 20ms or more, depending on other threads.
 Further, though it behaves like a watchdog timer a hardware watchdog (as implemented on the Pyboard) will trigger if the code crashes or hangs.
 The ``Delay`` object will not.

 Constructor arguments:
  1. ``objSched`` The scheduler.